 As a novel L2 solution, Injective Chain relies heavily on the EIP-712 typed data standard for interoperability between Ethereum and MetaMask.

 In particular, it is critical to have this functionality so that users can seamlessly transfer their tokens from Ethereum to Injective Chain to take part in trading, staking or participating in the governance of the protocol.
-We believe this feature update will be critical in reducing friction for our users as they explore the limitless possibilities of Injective.
+This feature update will be critical in reducing friction for users as they explore the limitless possibilities of Injective.

 What does this mean for the Crypto Ecosystem?